 To find out more about loading a dry shipping container, you can read our blog on 10 Tips On Loading A Dry Shipping Container, What You Need To Know by clicking here.

-Why the US Tariffs Has Not Stopped US Importers Buying from China?
+Why have the US Tariffs Not Stopped US Importers Buying from China?

-The placing of US Tariff’s on made in China products, has not totally stopped the import of Chinese made goods into the United States.
-Some of the reasons for this include China’s highly developed supply chain, the streamlining of Chinese manufacturing, China’s manufacturing cost advantage, the Chinese currency and the reality of how difficult it is to move an established manufacturing supply chain.
-All of these factors help ensure that US companies will continue to purchase products that are made in China.
+The US Tariff on made-in-China products has not stopped the import of Chinese-made goods into the United States.
+Some of the reasons for this include China’s highly developed supply chain, the streamlining of Chinese manufacturing, China’s manufacturing cost advantage, the Chinese currency, and the reality of how difficult it is to move an established manufacturing supply chain.
+All of these factors help ensure that US companies will continue to purchase products made in China.

 You can find out more by reading our blog on Why the US Tariffs Has Not Stopped US Importers Buying from China? by clicking here.